idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisTrainer.md

 the user must identify the these decompositions first.
 At input level, this can be done by utilizing the `Tagging System`.
-For each constituent operator a separate vector tag has to be created and the tags need to be supplied to the trainer object through the `tag_names` input parameter.
-Furthermore, an indicator shall be added to each tag through the `independent` input to show if the tag corresponds to a source term ($\mathcal{b}_i$) or an operator ($\mathcal{A}_i$).
+For each constituent operator a separate vector tag has to be created and the tags need to be supplied to the trainer object through the [!param](/Trainers/PODReducedBasisTrainer/tag_names) input parameter.
+Furthermore, an indicator shall be added to each tag through the [!param](/Trainers/PODReducedBasisTrainer/tag_types) input to show if the tag corresponds to a source term ($\mathcal{b}_i$) or an operator ($\mathcal{A}_i$).
 As a last step, this system is discretized in space using the finite element method to obtain: